skivvyjs/skivvy/docs/guide/05-creating-packages.md

 Once you're happy with your package, it's time to publish it to the npm repository.

-> _Before you publish your package, make sure that the npm package name starts with `skivvy-` and that `skivvy-package` is one of the npm keywords._
+> _Before you publish your package, make sure that the npm package name starts with `skivvy-package-` and that `skivvy-package` is one of the npm keywords._

 To publish your package, run the following command and hope for the best: